rickmachadotwilio/plugin-conversations-park-an-interaction-syncVersion/README.md

-# Twilio Flex Conversations Park an Interaction Plugin
+# Twilio Flex Conversations Park an Interaction Plugin With Sync Doc Map ()
+This is a sample custom Plugin to use use Sync when a Interaction is parked to store some conversations data.

 ## Disclaimer